Royal Air Force: Personnel

 At its height in 1944 during the Second World War, more than 1,100,000 personnel were serving in the RAF.
 The longest-lived founding member of the RAF was Henry Allingham, who died on 18 July 2009 aged 113.

 As of 1 January 2015, the RAF numbered some 34,200 Regular and 1,940 Royal Auxiliary Air Force personnel, giving a combined component strength of 36,140 personnel.
 In addition to the active elements of the RAF, (Regular and Royal Auxiliary Air Force), all ex-Regular personnel remain liable to be recalled for duty in a time of need, this is known as the Regular Reserve.
 In 2007, there were 33,980 RAF Regular Reserves, of which 7,950 served under a fixed-term reserve contract.
 Publications since April 2013 no-longer report the entire strength of the Regular Reserve, instead they only give a figure for Regular Reserves who serve under a fixed-term reserve contract.
 They had a strength of 7,120 personnel in 2014.

-Figures provided by the International Institute for Strategic Studies from 2012 showed that RAF pilots achieve a relatively high number of flying hours per year when compared with other major NATO allies such as France and Germany.
-RAF pilots achieve 210 to 290 flying hours per year.
+Figures provided by the International Institute for Strategic Studies from 2012 showed that RAF pilots achieved a relatively high number of flying hours per year when compared with other major NATO allies such as France and Germany.
+RAF pilots achieved 210 to 290 flying hours per year.
 French and German Air Force pilots achieved 180 and 150 flying hours across their fleets respectively.
+However, as of 2025-26 these numbers had fallen significantly.
+In the F-35B fleet, monthly flying hours per pilot had already been cut from 10 to approximately 7.5 (or about 90 hours per year), and even this target was said not be being met for all pilots.
+This was coupled with a shortage of both pilots and engineers.
+Pilot-to-aircraft ratios for the F-35 were reported at about 1:1, which were argued by some to be "far below the 1.3 to 1.5 considered healthy in most air forces".